 Impairment of Fertility

-When pregnant rats were administered eletriptan during the period of organogenesis at doses of 10, 30 or 100 mg/kg/day, fetal weights were decreased and the incidences of vertebral and sternebral variations were increased at 100 mg/kg/day (approximately 12 times the MRDD on a mg/m² basis).
-The 100 mg/kg dose was also maternally toxic, as evidenced by decreased maternal body weight gain during gestation.
-The no-effect dose for developmental toxicity in rats exposed during organogenesis was 30 mg/kg, which is approximately 4 times the MRDD on a mg/m² basis.
+When pregnant rats were administered eletriptan during the period of organogenesis at doses of 10, 30 or 100 mg/kg/day, fetal weights were decreased and the incidences of vertebral and sternebral variations were increased at 100 mg/kg/day (approximately 12 times the maximum recommended human dose [MRHD] of 80 mg/day on a mg/m² basis).
+The 30 and 100 mg/kg/day doses were also maternally toxic, as evidenced by decreased maternal body weight gain during gestation.
+The no-effect dose for developmental toxicity in rats was 30 mg/kg/day, which is approximately 4 times the MRHD on a mg/m² basis.

-When doses of 5, 10 or 50 mg/kg/day were given to New Zealand White rabbits throughout organogenesis, fetal weights were decreased at 50 mg/kg, which is approximately 12 times the MRDD on a mg/m² basis.
-The incidences of fused sternebrae and vena cava deviations were increased in all treated groups.
-Maternal toxicity was not produced at any dose.
-A no-effect dose for developmental toxicity in rabbits exposed during organogenesis was not established, and the 5 mg/kg dose is approximately equal to the MRDD on a mg/m² basis.
+When doses of 5, 10, or 50 mg/kg/day were given to pregnant rabbits throughout organogenesis, fetal weights were decreased at 50 mg/kg/day, which is approximately 12 times the MRHD on a mg/m² basis.
+The incidences of fused sternebrae and vena cava deviations were increased at all doses.
+Maternal toxicity was not evident at any dose.
+A no-effect dose for developmental toxicity in rabbits was not established; the lowest dose tested (5 mg/kg/day) is similar to the MRHD on a mg/m² basis.

-Last reviewed on RxList: 6/1/2011
+Last reviewed on RxList: 10/21/2013

 This monograph has been modified to include the generic and brand name in many instances.

 Relpax - User Reviews